Xaizen-yota/Tic-Tac-Toe-Game/README.md

 ## Project Structure

 - `index.html`: The main HTML file that contains the game grid and scripts.
-- `style1.css`: The CSS file that defines the styling for the game.
+- `style.css`: The CSS file that defines the styling for the game.
-- `scripts1.js`: The JavaScript file that implements the game logic.
+- `script.js`: The JavaScript file that implements the game logic.

 ## Contributions